-Florida Medicaid Long Term Care Eligibility
+Florida Medicaid Long Term Care Eligibility for 2023

-Florida Long Term Care
+Florida Long Term Care in 2023

 Florida is an income cap state, meaning that in order to be eligible for Medicaid long term care benefits there is a hard income limit.
 Non income cap states allow applicants to spend down money for their care, whereas income cap states require the amount to be no higher than their limit at time of application.

-Medicaid for Aged and Disabled (MEDS-AD)
+Medicaid in 2023 for Aged and Disabled (MEDS-AD)

 - The MEDS-AD Program entitles eligible aged or disabled individuals to receive full Medicaid coverage.